Metastable Photo-Induced Superconductivity far above $T_{\textrm{c}}$: Introduction

 \section{Introduction}

 Breakthroughs in the structural control of matter using intense, infrared (IR) light have enabled the exploration of quantum order outside of the confines of thermal equilibrium \cite{basov_towards_2017,de_la_torre_colloquium_2021}.
-From photo-induced ferroelectricity in \ch{SrTiO3}\cite{Nova_19,li_terahertz_2019} to driven charge density wave ordering in \ch{LaTe3}\cite{Kogar_20,Pavel_20} to optically-stabilized ferromagnetism in \ch{YTiO3} \cite{disaFerromagnetism} to transient, light-induced superconductivity in layered cuprates \cite{vonHoegen_22,Michael_20}, a striking array of experiments have traced a path towards the photo-control of complex, quantum materials, a focal project for modern condensed matter.

-Arguably the most captivating experiment in this field is the metastable superconductivity uncovered in \ch{K3C60}, far above $T_{c}$ \cite{Mitrano_16,Budden_21,Ed_23}.
-In the \ch{K3C60} experiments, intense pulses of mid-IR light induced optical signatures of superconductivity at $T=100$K ($T_c=20$K) which lasted over 10 nanoseconds, 1,000 times longer than any microscopic time-scale in the experiment.
-The longevity of this response after driving should be contrasted with the transient superconductivity observed in, e.g., driven cuprates\cite{vonHoegen_22}, where superconducting signatures in the optical conductivity dissipate within the picosecond scale ring-down time of the resonantly driven apical oxygen modes (for theoretical investigations motivated by these experiments, see Refs.\cite{kennes_transient_2017, komnik_bcs_2016, nava_cooling_2018, knap_dynamical_2016, raines_enhancement_2015, coulthard_enhancement_2017, kim_enhancing_2016, sentef_light-enhanced_2017, sentef_theory_2016, michael_parametric_2020, denny_proposed_2015, okamoto_theory_2016, dolgirev_periodic_2022, babadi_theory_2017, dasari_transient_2018, mazza_nonequilibrium_2017, dai_superconducting-like_2021}).
-The $\ch{K3C60}$ experiments thus open up the tantalizing possibility of \textit{long-lived}, photo-induced superconductivity at high temperatures.
+From photo-induced ferroelectricity in \ch{SrTiO3}\cite{Nova_19,li_terahertz_2019} to laser driven charge density wave ordering in \ch{LaTe3}\cite{Kogar_20,Pavel_20} to optically-stabilized ferromagnetism in \ch{YTiO3} \cite{disaFerromagnetism} to transient, light-induced superconductivity in layered cuprates \cite{vonHoegen_22,taherian2024,Michael_20,Michael_22}, a striking array of experiments have traced a path towards the photo-control of complex, quantum materials, a focal project for modern condensed matter.
+Among the most captivating puzzles in this field is the metastable superconductivity uncovered in \ch{K3C60}, far above $T_{c}=20K$ \cite{Mitrano_16,Budden_21,Ed_23}.
+In the \ch{K3C60} experiments, signatures of photo-induced superconductivity at $T=100$K were observed to persist over 10 nanoseconds \textit{after driving}, 1,000 times longer than any microscopic time-scale in the experiment.
+The staggering longevity of this response can be further appreciated when contrasted with the lifetime of the \textit{transient} superconductivity observed in, e.g., driven cuprates\cite{vonHoegen_22,taherian2024}, where optical superconducting signatures dissipate within the picosecond scale ring-down time of the resonantly driven apical oxygen phonon.
+Conceptualizing the \ch{K3C60} experiments thus poses a double-headed challenge: it demands both a microscopic mechanism for photo-induced superconductivity---a topic that has invited intense theoretical attention\cite{kennes_transient_2017, komnik_bcs_2016, nava_cooling_2018, knap_dynamical_2016, raines_enhancement_2015, coulthard_enhancement_2017, kim_enhancing_2016, murakami_nonequilibrium_2017, sentef_theory_2016, Michael_20, denny_proposed_2015, okamoto_theory_2016, dolgirev_periodic_2022, babadi_theory_2017, dasari_transient_2018, mazza_nonequilibrium_2017, dai_superconducting-like_2021,Zhiyuan20}---and an explanation for its metastability.